-The team practices from 4 p.m. - 5 p.m. at the Shogun Martial Arts Dojo on 5021 Fairfield Drive, Metairie, near the intersection of West Esplanade and Transcontinental.
+The Brother Martin Martial Arts Club practices from 4 p.m. - 5 p.m. at the Shogun Martial Arts Dojo on 5021 Fairfield Drive, Metairie, near the intersection of West Esplanade and Transcontinental.

 Whether you are an experienced practitioner of the Martial Arts or would just like to learn, all are welcome.
-We primarily focus on Kenjutsu which is full contact combat with foam covered swords and a helmet.
+We primarily focus on Kenjutsu which is full contact combat with foam-covered swords and a helmet.
 This is our most popular activity.
-Anyone who has ever thought about what it would be like to be a Knight, Pirate, Ninja or Jedi really likes this fighting style.
-In addition, we do some controlled sparring, first teaching the basic blocks, punches and kicks until the student is proficient enough to spar.
-Lastly we practice self -defense techniques design to defend the student and his family again unwanted aggressors.
+Anyone who has ever thought about what it would be like to be a Knight, Pirate, Ninja or Jedi really like this fighting style.
+In addition, we do some controlled sparring, first teaching the basic blocks, punches, and kicks until the student is proficient enough to spar.
+Lastly, we practice self -defense techniques design to defend the student and his family again unwanted aggressors.
 We will have practice at my dojo in Metairie on Tuesdays from 4 p.m.-4:45 p.m.
 Students are responsible for their own transportation.
-There will be a meager $20 per month fee to cover costs of the facility.
-The student can practice any style and train with us and still compete on the team in competition.
+There will be a meager $20 per month fee to cover the costs of the facility.
+The student can practice any style and train with us and still compete on the team in the competition.